sighupio/fury-getting-started/fury-on-gke/README.md

   - `clusterNetwork`
 - (optional) Add the details of an **existing** GCS Bucket to hold the Terraform remote state.

-#### (optional) Create S3 Bucket to hold the Terraform remote
+#### (optional) Create a GCS Bucket to store the Terraform remote

-Altough this is a tutorial, it is always a good practice to use a remote Terraform state over a local one.
+Although this is a tutorial, it is always a good practice to use a remote Terraform state over a local one.
 In case you are not familiar with Terraform, you can skip this section.

-The bootstrap provisioner does not create the GCS bucket for you.
+> The bootstrap provisioner does not create the GCS bucket for you.

 1. You can manually create it using the `gcloud cli`: